Assimi Goïta: Second coup d'état and current rule (2021–present)

-On 20 July 2021, during an assassination attempt, Goïta was attacked by a knifeman while praying at the Grand Mosque in Bamako amid festivities for the Eid al-Adha.
+On 28 May 2021, the constitutional court declared him interim president of Mali.
+The court ruling stated that Goïta should carry the title "president of the transition, head of state" to "lead the transition process to its conclusion".
+On the same day, he said that he would name a prime minister from the M5-RFP coalition.
+Choguel Kokalla Maïga was eventually nominated to form a cabinet.
+On 20 July 2021, Goïta was attacked by a knifeman while praying at the Grand Mosque in Bamako amid festivities for the Eid al-Adha.
 The attacker was then immediately arrested after failing to stab the President.
 Overall two men were arrested by the security forces.
 One of them was however found to be a special forces soldier wrongly assumed to be the attacker's accomplice.
 The knifeman, identified as a teacher, died in custody five days after the attack.
 The cause of death is unknown.